bhartiy/learnsellacious/pages/47.datasheet-component/default.md

 ### Complementary Configurations

-**Hide Variants:** By default sellacious select best price listing of a product and displays it in list view.
-It can be a seller's product or a vaiant of main product and when clicked, it redirects to respective product details page rather than main product details page.
+**Hide Variants:** By default sellacious selects best price listing of a product and displays it in list view.
+It can be a seller's product or a variant of main product and when clicked, it redirects to respective product details page rather than main product details page.
 To always show main product in list page and redirect main product details page, enable Hide Variants from list page section of Frontend display options.

 ![](Screenshot%202020-08-14%20at%2011.15.17%20AM.png)